cimp08/team-2-frontend/README.md

 npm install
 ```

+3. Create a .env file in the root of the project.

-3. Start the react-server:
+4. Start the react-server:

 ```
 npm start
 ```

-4. App runs locally on this server: http://localhost:3000/
+5. App runs locally on this server: http://localhost:3000/

 ## Goals